varabyte/kobweb/playground/README.md

 plugins they use before checking something in.
 Any changes made to Kobweb are picked up immediately by this project, instead of requiring an expensive "publish to maven local".

 You can run it like a normal Kobweb project.
 Just run `kobweb run` inside this directory.
-Note that it will may take significantly longer than your average project because this will configure and rebuild Kobweb as necessary!
+Note that it may take significantly longer than your average project because this will configure and rebuild Kobweb as necessary!